 Have you got a favourite version of ‘A Christmas Carol’?
 Perhaps you feel that the ones suggested above deviate too far from the original story-line and have a different edition you would like to draw peoples’ attention to.

 Enjoyed this Article?
-Then why not PIN it for later…
+Then PIN it for later…